 Proven Business Model with Strong Growth

 Samosa Singh has emerged as one of India’s most innovative QSR (Quick Service Restaurant) brands, transforming the humble samosa into a modern, scalable business.
-As of 2025, the brand has 100 stores accross India.
+As of 2025, the brand has 100+ stores across India.
 This impressive growth reflects the franchise’s strong unit economics, product-market fit, and operational efficiency.

 Unique Product Offering